aedoardo1990/2nd_Project/README.md

 - have a game based on time speed.
 - know my final position at the end of the game.
 - get a congratulation message if I ll finish on podium.
-- get a congratulation message with  music if I ll get the Pole Position.
+- get a congratulation message with music if I ll finish first.
 - have the option to play again after the end of the game.
 - keep updated about new features of the site by accessing the social media links.